Macaws

 Macaws do an incredible job of blending in with their environment.
 With their brilliant rainbow-colored feathers, they camouflage themselves with the foliage (leaves and branches of plants and trees) and with the fruits and vegetables that they include in their diets.

 Macaws are brilliant, social birds.
-In the wild, macaws can be found in flocks of ten to thirty birds.
-With a long lifespan (at least 50+ years), they are known to mate for life.
+In the wild, maca can be found in flocks of ten to thirty birds.
+With a long lifespan (at least 50+ years), they are know to mate for life.
 When the female macaw lays her eggs (usually two to three), the male’s role is to provide food for her as she sits on the clutch until the eggs hatch in approximately 26-28 days.

 The macaws’ diet in the wild consists mainly of fruits, seeds, flowers and stems, nuts, insects, and snails!
 Some macaws are also known to eat the clay from river banks.
 Some scientists believe that this helps them to digest some of the foods that they eat!